facebookincubator/FBX2glTF/README.md

       --pbr-specular-glossiness
                                 (WIP) Experimentally fill in the
                                 KHR_materials_pbrSpecularGlossiness extension.
+      --blend-shape-normals     Include blend shape normals, if reported present by the FBX SDK.
+      --blend-shape-tangents    Include blend shape tangents, if reported present by the FBX SDK.
   -k, --keep-attribute arg      Used repeatedly to build a limiting set of
                                 vertex attributes to keep.
   -v, --verbose                 Enable verbose output.